ClSlaid/URanker/README.md

 # URanker

-URanker is a CLI tool used to rank top-100 URLs from URL datasets.
+URanker is a CLI tool abling to rank top-100 URLs from URL datasets.

 ## Data input